 Twenty-one states and the District of Columbia have helmet use laws applying to young bicyclists; none of these laws applies to all riders.
 Local ordinances in a few states require some or all bicyclists to wear helmets.
 A nationwide telephone survey estimated that state helmet use laws increase by 18 percent the probability that a rider will wear a helmet are 4 times higher after a helmet law is enacted than before a law is passed.

 Helmets are important for riders of all ages, not just young bicyclists.
-Eighty-three percent of bicycle deaths are persons 20 and older.
+Eighty-four percent of bicycle deaths are persons 20 and older.
 During the past few years, no more than 17 percent of fatally injured bicyclists were wearing helmets.

 The following facts are based on analysis of data from the U.S. Department of Transportation's Fatality Analysis Reporting System (FARS).

-A total of 722 bicyclists were killed in crashes with motor vehicles in 2012, a 6 percent increase from 2014 and the highest number of bicyclist deaths since 1995.
+A total of 741 bicyclists were killed in crashes with motor vehicles in 2013, a 2 percent increase from 2014 and the highest number of bicyclist deaths since 1995.
 Bicyclist deaths have decreased 19 percent since 1975.
 In 2013, 84 percent of bicylist deaths were age 20 or older.
-Deaths among bicyclists younger than 20 have declined 84 percent since 1975, while deaths among bicyclists 20 and older have increased 193 percent.
-The decline since 1975 among female bicyclists (51 percent) was larger than the decline among male bicyclists (23 percent).
+Deaths among bicyclists younger than 20 have declined 86 percent since 1975, while deaths among bicyclists 20 and older have increased 195 percent.
 In every year since 1975, many more male than female bicyclists were killed in crashes with motor vehicles.
+The decline since 1975 among female bicyclists (46 percent) was larger than the decline among male bicyclists (22 percent).

-Sixty-five percent of bicyclists killed in 2012 reportedly were not wearing helmets; helmet use was unknown for 18 percent.
-Information on helmet use became available in FARS in 1994.
+Sixty-three percent of bicyclists killed in 2013 reportedly were not wearing helmets; helmet use was unknown for 20 percent.
+Information on helmet use among bicyclists in fatal crashes became available in 1994.

 It is estimated that 21 percent of bicyclists age 16 and older who were killed in 2013 had blood alcohol concentrations (BACs) at or above 0.08 percent.
 Imputations for missing BACs were provided by the U.S. Department of Transportation's multiple imputation model beginning in 1982.

 Bicyclist deaths in 2015 peaked during the hours from 6 p.m. to 9 p.m.
 (24 percent).